-Section 3 (3) of the Police Act 1967 provides that the job specifications of the Police are to maintain law and order, the preservation of the peace and security of Malaysia, the prevention and detection of crime, the apprehension and prosecution of offenders and the collection of security intelligence.
-Thus, in preventing and detecting crime, and in the prosecution of of offender, the Police are given power to arrest (with or without warrant) and for the purpose of investigation may detain a person.
-Whether there is or not a First Information Report is beside the point as the first information report is not a condition precedent to the setting in motion of a criminal investigation.
-This holds true for Police officers as far as policing and enforcement in general is concerned, and the Police knowing of a design to commit any seizable offence may arrest without orders from a Magistrate and without a warrant the person so designing if it appears to such officer that the commission of the offence cannot otherwise be prevented.
-Moreover, arrest and investigation are not the same, though they are interrelated.
+Section 3(3) of the Police Act 1967 provides that the job specifications of the Police are to maintain law and order, the preservation of the peace and security of Malaysia, the prevention and detection of crime, the apprehension and prosecution of offenders, and the collection of security intelligence. n6 Thus, in preventing and detecting crime, and in the prosecution of an offender, the police are given power to arrest (with or without warrant) and for the purpose of investigation may detain such a person. n7 Whether there is or not a First Information Report is beside the point as the first information report is not a condition precedent to the setting in motion of a criminal investigation. n8 This holds true for police officers as far as policing and enforcement in general is concerned, and the police knowing of a design to commit any seizable offence may arrest without orders from a Magistrate and without a warrant the person so designing if it appears to such officer that the commission of the offence cannot otherwise be prevented. n9 Moreover, arrest and investigation are not the same, though they are interrelated.
 Police investigation normally commences when the police have information whether receive through their own wits or intelligence (credible information) or reasonable suspicion.
-Investigation is also prompted if there is a First Information Report (reasonable complain) made to them.
-Certain non-seizable cases need to be reported to the Public prosecutor, though, it does not mean that they should withhold their special power of investigations unless they have obtained an order to investigate from the Public Prosecutor.
-A police officer whose rank is not less than a sergeant or the officer in Charge of the Police Station may proceed with the investigation.
-But if they deputed the task to a subordinate officer, such subordinate officer shall withhold from resorting to special posers of investigation under section 111 (summoning witnesses), 112 (interviewing witnesses, 116 (search of premises) and 117 (further detention of suspect).
-These are pro-active powers the Police have to get hold of evidence.
+Investigation is also prompted if there is a First Information Report (reasonable complaint) made to them.
+In non-seizable cases, s 108 of the CPC clearly stipulates that an order to investigate from the Public Prosecutor is first needed to enable the police to exercise their special powers in relation to police investigations such as recording statements from witnesses under s 112 of the CPC.
+In seizable cases, ss 109 and 110 of the CPC state that the Police whose rank is at least a sergeant are not required to obtain an order to investigate from the Public Prosecutor and may exercise their special powers relating to police investigations.
+However, the police must forthwith report those cases to the Public Prosecutor unless the offence is of the type the Public Prosecutor has directed need not be reported to him.
+A police officer whose rank is not less than a sergeant or the Officer in Charge of the Police Station may proceed with the investigation but if they deputed the task to a lower ranking subordinate police officer, such subordinate officer shall withhold from resorting to the special powers of investigation provided under ss 111 (summoning witnesses), 112 (interviewing witnesses), 116 (search of premises) and 117 (further detention of suspect).
+These are pro-active powers the Police have to ensure they can get hold of the evidence.

-Rights of the Suspect To Counsel Upon Arrest
+Rights To Counsel Upon Arrest